bakpakin/Fennel/reference.md

 After executing the body, or upon encountering an error, `with-open` will invoke `(value:close)` on every bound variable before returning the results.

-The body is implicitly wrapped in a function and run with `xpcall` so that all bound handles are closed before it re-raises the error.
+Normally the body is implicitly wrapped in a function and run with `xpcall` so that all bound handles are closed before it re-raises the error.
+However you can use `--to-be-closed` to make it use the native functionality in Lua 5.4+ which will do the same thing without `xpcall` interfering with stack traces.

 Example: